OrdoLuminis/ordoluminis.github.io/_posts/2025-09-07-repentance-and-faith.markdown

 10\.
 1Jn 2:3-6; Jn 14:15,21; 15:10; Heb.
 5:9; 1Jn 5:3-4.
 </small>

-So we conclude, that <strong>a lack of repentance equals a lack of faith</strong>; for repentance is the fruit of genuine saving faith.
+So we conclude, that <strong>a lack of repentance is evidence of a superficial faith</strong>; for repentance is the fruit of genuine saving faith.
 The unrepentant will perish.¹¹ They were never alive in Christ.
 They honored God with their lips, but their hearts are far from Him.¹² Their faith was superficial.¹³

 <small>
 11\.
 Luk.
 13:3.<br>